 RBL travelled to Manchester on matchday 2 in the Champions League.
 They returned home empty-handed, however, after a 5-0 loss at Old Trafford.
 United made several changes to their starting XI against Istanbul Basaksehir, but fell to a 2-1 defeat against the defensively strong Turkish side.

 Istanbul Başakşehir FK

 Die Roten Bullen will take on a Champions League newcomer in İstanbul Başakşehir F.K.
 After two exits in the Champions League qualifying stages in the 2017/18 and 2019/20 seasons, the team from Istanbul have qualified directly for the group stages following their triumph in the Turkish Süper Lig last season.
 This will be their first ever season in Europe’s top club competition.

-Head coach Okan Burkuk’s team have made a poor start to the season so far, losing three of their four league matches and currently sitting bottom of the Turkish top division.
-The incumbent champions of Turkey’s top tier picked up their first point of the season on the last matchday with a 0-0 draw against Göztepe.
+Head coach Okan Burkuk’s team have made a poor start to the season so far, losing their opening three league matches.
+After a draw on matchday 4, they followed it up with three consecutive wins, and currently sit in seventh.
+The incumbent champions of Turkey’s top tier beat Konyaspor 2-1 last time out.